moahaegglund/Signature-based-MST/README.md

-# 16S-V4-demultiplexing
+# Signature based MST

+## demultiplex_V4.py
-## Dependencies
+### Dependencies
-The folder "scripts_needed_for_deplex_V4" has to be supplied along with the following dependencies:
+The folder "scripts_needed_for_demultiplexing" has to be supplied along with the following dependencies:
 * QIIME
 * flash
 * cutadapt
 * Biopython

+The script beta_diversity_analysis.py calls the function produce_beta_diversity_plot.R